 - Make arrangements for someone to take you home.
 Patients should not drive, catch public transport or go by taxi alone after an anaesthetic.
 Taxi transport may be booked for patients after a stay of more than 24 hours after surgery.

 - Pack and check room for personal items.

 Before you leave the Mater you will need to settle your account for any items not payable by your health fund, for example discharge medication, telephone calls and in some cases, depending on your health fund, other ancillary costs such as physiotherapy.

 Other accounts such as pathology and radiology need to be settled separately with the independent providers of these services.
-Our customer services team, located on the ground floor, will explain your account.
-We accept payment in cash, Visa, MasterCard, Amex and cheque, we do not accept Diners.
+Our Patient Services Team, located on the ground floor, will explain your account.
+We accept payment in cash, Visa, MasterCard, and Amex, we do not accept Diners.
 The Mater also has EFTPOS facilities, but we regret that no cash out service is available.